Noeska/illegiblesemantics/projects/proj-2.md

 -->

 That doesn't quite work with other genres.
 There is no such thing as "Deathened" to denote any bands outside of the Death scene that thematically deal with, say, True Crime.
 Which is not to say there are no Death Metal-influenced crossover genres.There's Death-Doom, for example, which can be considered as practically a genre in itself and which will be discussed below.
 Another example would be Deathrash (**Legion of the Damned**, **The Crown**, **Mortification**).
-In both these cases, I'd say the crossover has more to do with music than the lyrical themes.
-What's more, one could even go so far as to claim that here, it's not so much a crossover from one genre to another but just a normal result of "genre-adjacency."
+Here I'd say the crossover has more to do with music than the lyrical themes.
+What's more, one could even go so far as to claim that in both these cases, it's not so much a crossover from one genre to another but just a normal result of "genre-adjacency."

 After all, Death Metal didn't emerge in isolation, but developed in part out of Thrash in the mid-1980s, and so naturally some bands will fall somewhere on the spectrum between the two.
 Doom, as we know it today, too, emerged in the mid-1980s and -- well, what is Doom really but Death Metal but played very slowly?